atljeremy/pivotal-tracker-api/README.md

 pivotal-tracker-api
 ===================

-A Pivotal Tracker API gem that can be used to interface with the Pivotal Tracke API v5.
+A Pivotal Tracker API gem that can be used to interface with the Pivotal Tracker API v5.

 ### Basic Example